NotTheDeveloper/Tixte-Java-Library/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  There are several guidelines you should follow in order for your Pull Request to be merged.
+  There are several guidelines you should follow in order for your pull request to be merged.
 -->

-- [ ] I have checked the PRs for upcoming features/bug fixes.
+- [ ] I have checked the prs for upcoming features/bug fixes.
 - [ ] I have read the [contributing guidelines][contributing].

 <!--